bykimus-prime/cs50web-project1-wiki/README.md

-This project makes extensive use of Django to make a mini wikipedia-style application.
-Harvard's CS50Web course provides a lot of distribution code.
+This project makes extensive use of the Django web framework to make a mini wikipedia-style web application.
+The application can view entry pages, edit entry pages, and create new entry pages.
+This project also made extensive use of python and some html.
+Initial distribution code was from Harvard's CS50Web course.

 # cs50web-project1-wiki